Click on the initial letter of the legal word or phrase

 Fiduciary: Person (such as a trustee, company director or executor) who exercises rights and powers for the benefit of another person, but without being under the control of that person.
 A fiduciary must not allow any conflict of interest to affect his duties and would not normally be allowed to profit from his position.

-Fieri facias: (Latin: cause to be made) A writ of fieri facias commands a sheriff to take and auction off property to pay a debt (plus interest and costs) owed by a judgment debtor.
+Fieri facias: (Latin: cause to be made) A writ of fieri facias or fi-fa commands a sheriff to take and auction off property to pay a debt (plus interest and costs) owed by a judgment debtor.

 Foreclosure: Forfeiture of a right of redemption on a property (generally when someone fails to pay a mortgage).
 Even if there has been no payment, the borrower normally retains a equitable right of redemption if he can raise the money to exercise the right.
 To clear the title of this potential right, a lender can apply to court for a date to be set, by which the entire amount becomes payable.
 If payment is not made, the property belongs entirely to the lender, who is then free to go into possession or to sell it.